Cysteine: N-Acetylcysteine

 N-Acetyl--cysteine is a derivative of cysteine wherein an acetyl group is attached to the nitrogen atom.
 This compound is sold as a dietary supplement, and used as an antidote in cases of acetaminophen overdose.

 Sheep

 Cysteine is required by sheep to produce wool.
-It is an essential amino acid that must be taken in from their feed.
+It is an essential amino acid that is taken in from their feed.
 As a consequence, during drought conditions, sheep produce less wool; however, transgenic sheep that can make their own cysteine have been developed.

-Dietary restrictions

-The animal-originating sources of -cysteine as a food additive are a point of contention for people following dietary restrictions such as kosher, halal, vegan, or vegetarian.
-To avoid this problem, -cysteine can also be sourced from microbial or other synthetic processes.
+Chemical reactions

+Being multifunctional, cysteine undergoes a variety of reactions.
+Much attention has focused on protecting the sulfhydryl group.
+Methylation of cysteine gives S-methylcysteine.
+Treatment with formaldehyde gives the thiazolidine thioproline.
+With phosgene and related carbonylating agents, cysteine gives procysteine.

+Cysteine forms a variety of coordination complexes upon treatment with metal ions.
+This coordination behavior is seen in many metal-cysteine metalloenzymes.

+Safety

+Relative to most other amino acids, cysteine is much more toxic.

 History

-In 1884 German chemist Eugen Baumann found that when cystine was treated with a reducing agent, cystine revealed itself to be a dimer of a monomer which he named "cysteïne".
+In 1884 German chemist Eugen Baumann found that reduction of cystine with zinc gave monomer, which he named "cysteïne".
+The easy redox interconversion of cysteine and cystine has "provided more puzzles to protein chemists than any of the other amino acids.